 which placed ninth with $3.9 million, and The Marine fell to10th place

 release, in only 8 theaters for a strong debut of $225,000, while the 3-D

 version of Tim Burton’s, The Nightmare Before Christmas made $3.3 million

 To purchase the posters for the above-mentioned movies, just click on the links below:

-Mint condition, double-sided, final version, rolled.
+Near mnt condition, double-sided, regular version, rolled.
 This is an original movie poster and not a reprint.
-Original 1 Sheet that has printing on both the front and the back of the poster (printing on ba...
+Original 1 Sheet that has printing on both the front and the back of the poster (printing...